puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 {% figure '../assets/PE_Login.png' %}

 You're in!
-Now that you have access to the PE Console, we'll go over the steps you'll take to classify the "learn.localdomain" node (i.e. the Learning VM) with the `lvmguide` class.
+Now that you have access to the PE Console, we'll go over the steps you'll take to classify the "learning.puppetlabs.vm" node (i.e. the Learning VM) with the `lvmguide` class.

 ### Add a Class